Neil Smith (footballer): Managerial career

 Smith was appointed joint caretaker manager of Woking in March 2007 with Graham Baker following the departure of Glenn Cockerill, helping the club to stay in the Conference National.

 On 4 May 2007, after failing to get the job full-time, Smith was released by Woking following the appointment of Frank Gray as manager.
 Two weeks later Smith was appointed as the new manager of Conference South team Welling United following the departure of Adrian Pennock to Stoke City.
 He held the job until 7 January 2008, when he was sacked.
 Shortly after this he signed for Bromley as a player.

 Smith joined Grays Athletic as part of their coaching staff on 21 February 2008.
 He then joined Tim O'Shea, with whom he worked with at Grays, at Croydon Athletic as a coach and again followed O'Shea to Lewes as his assistant.
 Following Lewes's relegation he re-joined Bromley at the start of 2011–12 as part of the coaching staff.
 Following the departure of Mark Goldberg in February 2016, Smith took over the role on an interim basis.
 On 4 April, after a successful run of games, Smith signed a two-year contract to become the club's new first team manager.

 Smith was appointed as manager of Cray Wanderers on 22 March 2022.

+On 21 March 2025, Smith was appointed assistant manager of League One side Crawley Town following the re-appointment of Scott Lindsey.